 |Robin Cogan, LCSW has been a clinical social worker since 1998, providing individual, couples, family, and group counseling services.
 Her clinical experience includes community mental health and private practice settings.
 Her specialties include the treatment of depression, anxiety, PTSD, chronic medical conditions, and grief and loss.
 Robin earned her undergraduate and graduate degrees in social work from Boise State University, and is a member of the National Association of Social Workers (NASW).|

-Jason Dinger, LCSW is a mental health therapist who has worked in an outpatient setting in Idaho since 2009, treating adults, teens, couples, and Spanish-speaking clients.
+Jason Dinger, LCSW is a mental health therapist who has worked in an outpatient setting in Idaho since 2009, treating adults, teens, and couples.
 He primarily uses cognitive-behavioral interventions with clients struggling with symptoms of depression, anxiety, anger, PTSD, and other forms of mental illness.
 He is passionate about helping individuals suffering from grief in a variety of forms, including loss of loved ones.
 He feels strongly about the influence of the therapeutic relationship on outcomes of treatment and strives to build a strong rapport with his clients.
-Jason earned his undergraduate degree in marriage, family, and human development with a minor in gerontology from Brigham Young University, where he also earned his master’s degree in social work.
+Jason earned his undergraduate degree in marriage, family, and human development with a minor in gerontology from Brigham Young University, where he also earned his master's degree in social work.

 |Tammy Morehouse, LCSW is a licensed clinical social worker who has been in private practice since 2006.
 She works with individuals, couples, and families struggling with a wide range of issues including depression, grief, and crisis management.
 By providing support and insight, she endeavors to facilitate patients in improving their quality of life.
 Tammy earned her graduate degree at Walla Walla University.|